inversedMixup: Data Augmentation via Inverting Mixed Embeddings: Introduction

 In short, our paper makes the following contributions:

-\begin{itemize} \item We propose inversedMixup, a unified three-stage text augmentation framework that combines Mixup and LLM inversion to produce controllable and human-interpretable synthetic samples, effectively enhancing task-specific model performance. \item By reconstructing mixed embeddings, inversedMixup makes the embedding human-interpretable and enables direct observation of manifold intrusion in text Mixup.
-To our knowledge, this is the first empirical effort to identify and quantify this phenomenon in text augmentation. \item Extensive experiments across diverse datasets and learning setups demonstrate the effectiveness and generalizability of inversedMixup in both few-shot and fully supervised scenarios. \end{itemize}
+\begin{itemize} \item We propose inversedMixup, which aligns a task-specific model with an LLM and inverts mixed embeddings to make text Mixup both controllable and human-interpretable.
+This interpretability lets us directly observe manifold intrusion in text Mixup, providing the first empirical evidence of this phenomenon in the text domain. \item Building on this observation, we extend inversedMixup into a simple yet effective three-stage text augmentation method that mitigates manifold intrusion and enhances task-specific model performance. \item Experiments across diverse datasets and learning setups demonstrate the effectiveness and generalizability of inversedMixup in both few-shot and fully supervised scenarios. \end{itemize}